Trophy hunting: Legal issues and effects

 The U.S. Fish and Wildlife Service imposed a ban on imports, limited to elephant trophies from Zimbabwe and Tanzania for 2014–2015.
 But the ban was lifted and it has currently granted permits afterwards.

 In 2001, Botswana instituted a one-year ban on lion hunting.
 They had previously permitted the hunting of fifty lions each year, which caused a shortage in mature males in the population, as the hunters preferred the lions with the largest manes.
 After the ban, Safari Club International, including prominent member former President George H. W. Bush, successfully lobbied the Botswanan government to reverse the ban.

 Botswana again banned trophy hunting in 2014, and now villagers claim they get no income from trophy hunters, suffer from damaged crop fields caused by elephants and buffaloes, and African lions killing their livestock.
 Some conservationists claim trophy hunting is more effective for wildlife management than a complete hunting ban.

-In the wake of the killing of Cecil the lion, Emirates Airlines, American Airlines, Delta Airlines and United Airlines banned the transportation of hunting trophies on flights.
+In the wake of the killing of Cecil the lion, Emirates, American Airlines, Delta Air Lines and United Airlines banned the transportation of hunting trophies on flights.

 Restrictions on lion hunting may reduce tolerance for the species among communities where local people benefit from trophy hunting and may reduce funds available for anti-poaching.